 - MIHA/Security is a dollar-for-dollar reimbursement made for security related enhancements to the physical dwelling when quarters must be modified to minimize exposure to terrorist or criminal threat.
 Locations must be designated MIHA Security locations for this payment to be authorized.

 - MIHA/Infectious Disease is a dollar-for-dollar reimbursement for dwelling upgrades related to preventing infectious disease (e.g. window/door screens to reduce exposure to mosquitoes carrying the Zika Virus).
 Locations must be designated MIHA/Infectious Disease locations for this payment to be authorized.

 For more information, download the DoD Move-In Housing Allowance Process Guide [PDF, 9 pages].
-To apply for MIHA/Rent, MIHA/Security, or MIHA/Infectious Disease, download DD Form 2556, the Move-in Housing Allowance Claim Form [PDF, 2 pages].
+To apply for MIHA/Rent, MIHA/Security, MIHA/Infectious Disease, or MIHA/Security, download DD Form 2556, the Move-in Housing Allowance Claim Form [PDF, 2 pages].

 OHA Unique Expenses are paid to members in authorized locations who incur excessive housing expenses for items that a Service member based in the CONUS does not normally incur.
 Members who receive OHA must provide receipts to their finance offices in order to be reimbursed.
 For more information, review DoD FMR, Volume 7A, 260601-F [PDF, 116 pages].

 ||Mandatory expenses associated with completely refurbishing quarters upon departure